Last Updated on September 6, 2023 by Tim Wells

 Now that we’ve got our settings dialed in, it’s time to add some games.

-The easiest way to do that is to store all of your games on an external hard drive.
+The easiest way is to store all your games on an external hard drive.
 NVIDIA recently advised against using USB flash drives because they can overheat and damage your Shield TV.

-If you’re still using a USB flash drive, you might want to check out my article where I recommend the best external hard drive and micro-SD card for the NVIDIA Shield.
+If you’re still using a USB flash drive, check out my article, where I recommend the best external hard drive and micro-SD card for the NVIDIA Shield.

 Back on the main menu of the Dolphin Emulator, one of the icons we skipped over was Add Folder.
 We’re going to click on that now to add some games.

 This opens up a file menu where you can tell the Dolphin emulator where your games are stored on your NVIDIA Shield.

-I highly recommend storing all of your game files in separate folders for each system.
-For example, you can have one folder for GameCube, another for the N64.
+I recommend storing all your game files in separate folders for each system.
+For example, you can have one folder for GameCube and another for the N64.

 In my case, I created two folders on my WD Black external hard drive.
 One for GameCube games and one for N64 games.

-By doing this at the folder level, it automatically searches the folder and adds all of the games it finds, as long as they’re iso files.
+Doing this at the folder level automatically searches the folder and adds all of the games it finds, as long as they’re iso files.

-If you’ve ripped a music CD before, you’re likely familiar iso files.
+If you’ve ripped a music CD before, you’re likely familiar with iso files.
 They are disk images that most operating systems can access just as if you were popping the disk into a CD-ROM drive.